Daxanius/NoPryingEyes/README.md

 #### 4. ON_DEMAND
 This will yield on servers that require signing, thus enabling signing.
 NPE will however prompt you to ask if you want to sign your messages on said servers.
 The prompt is also configurable.

-### Profanity filter
+### Profanity filter & UK Chat Control
-This disables the profanity filter (used in realms) that you can also just disable in your Minecraft account settings.
+This disables the profanity filter (and now also UK chat control) that you can also just disable in your Minecraft account settings.
 It removes the asterisks.
-At least on the client-side of things, as I cannot modify realms servers.
+This only works client-side so if servers decide to filter words, this cannot prevent them from doing that.

 It's a nice feature to be able to toggle on the fly without having to potentially go on the Minecraft website, modify your account settings and restarting your game.